vijnasu/llmops/Readme.md

 ## Files

 1. **own_llm**
-    - **Description**: This file likely contains code related to creating or managing your own language model (LLM).
+    - **Description**: This file contains code related to creating or managing your own language model (LLM).
     - **Purpose**: To develop and manage a custom language model.
     - **Key Functions**: Model creation, training, and evaluation functions specific to your custom LLM.

 2. **sentiment_analysis**
-    - **Description**: This file is probably focused on sentiment analysis tasks.
+    - **Description**: This file is focused on sentiment analysis tasks.
     - **Purpose**: To analyze the sentiment of given text data.
     - **Key Functions**: Functions to preprocess text, load sentiment analysis models, and predict sentiment.